Are you tired of endless troubleshooting to get your Bluetooth headphones to work with Discord?

 Discord has volume controls within the app.

-Make sure that the volume is turned up for the Discord app and any channels or servers you use.
+Ensure the volume is turned up for the Discord app and any channels or servers you use.

 Troubleshoot #4: Change Voice Region in Your Discord Server